-- There is a café where you can purchase food and drinks, please note that it cannot accommodate classes and that only food purchased there can be eaten in the café.
+There is a Café where you can purchase food and drinks.
+Please note that it cannot accommodate classes and that only food purchased in the Café can be eaten there.

-- Please do not eat in the Museum; crumbs encourage insects which in turn eat our collections!
 The Gardens are available for picnicking.
 Our outdoor picnic tables are available every day during Garden opening hours and the Dutch Barn is open 11am-3pm on Wednesdays to Sundays.
-These are located in the Bandstand Terrace area.
-All areas are available on a first come, first serve basis.
+These are located in the Bandstand terrace area.
+All areas are available on a first come, first served basis.

 What to see and do

-- The museum has a number of galleries and 16 acres of gardens which you can visit free of charge.
+The Horniman has a number of galleries and 16 acres of Gardens which you can visit free of charge.

 Get in Touch

-- We would love to hear from you!
-Contact us at 0208 291 8686 or email email@example.com to help us plan your session or visit.
+Contact us on 020 8291 8686 or email email@example.com to help us plan your session or visit.